Making a budget for retirement is the most effective way to take care of your savings and income for retirement.

 Read the following section to discover more information about effectively budgeting for your retirement.
 You can start this process as early as you would like, but it is important to note that there are certain factors about your potential retirement that can be difficult to predict.
 Some areas of life that can affect a budget plan are inflation, age of retirement, investment profits, taxes and Social Security income.

 To create a budget that is customized to your personal and economic situation, the first step is deciding what your fixed expenses are during retirement.
 A fixed expense amount is how much is expected to be paid to cover the cost of living or the most essential items for survival during retirement.
-Some examples of fixed expenses are food, clothing, housing, transportation and health care.
+Depending on your living situation, fixed expenses may include the cost of essentials and services such as:

 When deciding expenses from health care for retirement, consider how your medical expenses would shift as you get older.
 Having an estimate for life expectancy is advantageous to more accurately calculate health care costs.
-Dental, eye care and hearing expenses during retirement should also be included.
+Dental, eye care and hearing expenses during retirement should also be included, especially as these services are not generally covered by certain health insurance plans such as Medicare.

 Any recurring obligations can be included when calculating the expenses for your budget.
 These can include but are not limited to monthly cable, internet, gym memberships and other subscriptions.
 Making a budget spreadsheet can prove useful when listing the 12 months of the year, detailing the expenses for each month.